abid-mujtaba/haskell-cas/comments.md

 In this file we have placed the comments that have been made regarding the Haskell code in the CAS.hs file.
 The comments are very detailed and were taking too much space in the code file so they have been moved here.
 They have been given unique labels so they can be searched very quickly.

+At the bottom of the file are general comments about the development process and debugging.

 ## A. Module declaration